-ENRON Support for an Electric Wholesale Standards Organization
+Enron’s Interest in an Electric Standards Setting Organization

-Enron supports the formation of a single standards setting organization to provide a forum to debate and develop standard practices and procedures for the operation and use of the electric grid. the SSO must address both impacts within its scopeThe need for a single forum is driven by the inextricable ties between reliability requirements and the needs of the market to facilitate scheduling and delivery of commercial transactions.
+Enron supports the formation of a single Standards Setting Organization (“SSO”) to provide a forum to develop standard practices for the operation and use of the electric grid.
+Enron has consistently argued that the SSO must address both reliability requirements and commercial impacts within its scope.

 Enron recognizes the development of standard practices is best done inside a well-structured organization.
-Enron does not, however, endorse any organization at this time and is waiting to see how some important issues are addressed before endorsing any organization that seeks to become the industry forum for reliability and commercial standards.

-These are some of the key issues Enron believes that a standards setting organization for commercial and reliability requirements must have as its core organizational guiding principles:
+Enron believes that a SSO must have as its core organizational guiding principles:

 A fair and unbiased standards development and approval process,